victorshp/helpful-atm/README.md

 * Concepts of OOP incorporated: Abstraction, Inheritance, Encapsulation
 * No N+1 queries!
 Views rendered as jsons through the controller (no need for separate views)
 * Skinny Model, Skinny Controller; Logic separate from both were rendered as Services (./app/services)
-* Admin dashboard (/admin route) for admin users to manipulate data with a clear UI
 * Model validations and Controller appopriate logic
+* Admin dashboard (get /admin) for admin-only users to manipulate data with a clear UI
 * Unit Testing through Rails' Rspec testing framework
 * Relational Database through PostgreSQL

 Look at the screenshots directory (./screeshots) for some visual representation.
+Also!
+This site is fully responsive (mobile first).

 ## Technical Information
 ### Production Environment
 :star::star::star:**IMPORTANT**:star::star::star:

 To interact with the API and perform CRUD operations, one first needs to signup and an receive a user email and user API token (via SendGrid).
 To create a user, access the [Heroku App](http://helpful-atm.herokuapp.com/) and create a user.
 The API token will be sent to the email you registered when signing up.
 Notice that this is production environment, meaning the token you receive from creating a user here isn't valid in development!

 `Alternatively, you can clone this repo and create a user in the Terminal.`